No need to pack your bags or make a hotel reservation. Here are 15 kid-friendly day trips from Indianapolis that offer plenty of family fun.

 Address: 7630 South Old State Road 37

-The Fort Wayne Firefighters’ Museum, Inc. was organized on April 20, 1974, two years after the City closed Fire Station #3 in downtown Fort Wayne.
+The Fort Wayne Firefighters’ Museum, Inc. was organized on April 20, 1974, two years after the city closed Fire Station #3 in downtown Fort Wayne.
 Additional renovations were done between 1998 and 2009 to expand the exhibit area.
-In 2001 a staff was hired and regular hours were started so the public could enjoy our past.
-Along with the many artifacts on display, the Museum also teaches fire safety to young and old alike.
+Today, kids and adults alike can enjoy learning about firefighter history and fire safety.

 Address: 1200 W Washington St., Indianapolis, IN 46222

-Bring your comfortable walking shoes.
+Bring your comfortable walking shoes!
 This zoo’s massive grounds will burn some calories while giving the family about 4,000 animals to see.
+And this year, check out the two newest exhibits: sloths and snakes!

 Address: 1950 Clinton St., Fort Wayne, IN 46805

 Permanent and temporary exhibits let kids explore the world of science through hands-on projects.
-A special swap shop also allows kids to bring in their treasures from other cities and states to exchange them with other children.
-Located in Fort Wayne.
+A special swap shop also allows kids to bring in their treasures from other cities and states to exchange them with other children!

 Address:1459 Blue Spring Caverns Rd.
 Bedford, Indiana 47421